~ an essay on Metal Gear Solid 3: Snake Eater (2004).

 ~ The Boss to Snake

-The arc of Snake Eater, just like Metal Gear and Metal Gear Solid and Metal Gear Solid 2, portrays the symbolic action of the ‘ouroboros’ — the snake eating its own tale.
+The arc of Snake Eater, just like Metal Gear and Metal Gear Solid and Metal Gear Solid 2, portrays the symbolic action of the ‘ouroboros’ — the snake eating its own tail.
 In each of these stories within the struggle of the global military-industrial complex, spanning from World War II to the Cold War to the information warfare of the 21st century, our heroes hunt their predecessors, Snake on Snake, soldier against soldier, spy versus spy.
 All of them deceived, betrayed and disposed of in the end, even in the wake of their successes, their actions birth the next conflict inside of the conclusion of their latest battle.
 The complex machine keeps churning, greased with the blood of hero and villain both, while the faceless men (or A.I. programs) in The Philosophers, The Patriots, the shadowy leaders within the U.S. government, special interest groups within international commerce, the global military-industrial complex, etc. keeps on with their regimes of murderous control over the worldwide flows of politics, information and weaponry.
 The self-eating snake of the ouroboros is the fitting signifier of the endless cycle of violence that Snake, in all of his iterations from 1964 and onward, must tragically deal in.

 However, with this climactic mission, we bear witness to the change it necessitates within its hero.
 Like a snake shedding its skin, transforming to its next form, Naked Snake — in his encounters with Eva, Ocelot, Volgin, The Cobras, and most definitely with his hunting of his mentor, The Boss — becomes something else, someone forever changed.